 Michele’s passion to work in the area of Suicide Prevention and Loss Support led her to receive extensive training to develop valuable insight and skills.
 She is a trained Chaplain for Suicide Prevention and Support, as well as a QPR (Question, Persuade & Refer) Gatekeeper trainer.
 She has taught QPR to schools, churches, women’s and men’s support groups, and foster youth.
 For four years, she served as a Board Member for UMTR2ME, a local Suicide Prevention non-profit that offers hope, support, encouragement, and education for individuals who struggle with mental illness, depression or thoughts of suicide.

-Sat (pronounced "sought") has been in the nonprofit space for the last ten years with a focus on startups, program management, marketing, and fundraising.
-Sat holds a B.S. in Business Administration (Entrepreneurship Emphasis) from San Diego State University.
+Sat has been in the nonprofit space for the last ten years with a focus on startups, program management, marketing, and fundraising.
+Sat holds a B.S. in Business Administration from San Diego State University.
 She is also an Army Reserve Veteran (Broadcast Journalism).
-She recently became certified as a Peer Support Specialist through CalMHSA's 80-hour program, and she is excited for a future healthcare system that brings more empathy and knowing support to those who are suffering in silence.
+She recently became state certified as a Peer Support Specialist through CalMHSA's 80-hour program, and she is excited for a future healthcare system that brings more empathy and compassion to those who are suffering with their mental health.

 Sat learned about SOSL after losing her younger sister, Kiela, to suicide on 2/12/19.
-The trauma of this loss has greatly altered the trajectory of her life, as it does for all suicide loss survivors.
-Through experience, she has come to recognize and appreciate the immense value of SOSL in providing life-saving, no-cost support groups for anyone who has lost a loved one to suicide.
-Sat hopes to help SOSL grow so we support and bring light to many more people who are going through the complex grief of losing someone they love to suicide.
+She has come to recognize and appreciate firsthand the immense value of SOSL's peer-led support groups.
+She hopes to help SOSL grow to support and bring a safe space to even more people who are going through the complex grief of suicide loss.